 As the country name may suggest, our island chain consists of two distinct island groups: the Turks Islands and the Caicos Islands.
-A 6000 feet (1829 metres) deep rift, the Turks Islands Passage, divides the two plateaus that support our islands.
+A 6,000-foot (1829 m) deep rift, the Turks Islands Passage, divides the two plateaus that support our islands.

-There are three smaller private cays in the country that support luxury home and resort accommodations: Parrot Cay, Pine Cay and Ambergris Cay.
-These island offer seclusion, wonderful beaches and low density development.
+There are three smaller private cays in the country that support luxury homes and resorts: Parrot Cay, Pine Cay, and Ambergris Cay.
+These exquisite islands offer seclusion, wonderful beaches, and low-density development.

 Collectively, there are about 100 named islands in the Turks and Caicos, including the small rocks and cays.
 Many of these go years without seeing a single visitor.

-The incredible natural beautiful of our islands and marine environment are our main tourism attraction.
-No matter which island you’re staying on, there’s always an untouched island only a short boat ride away.
+The incredible natural beauty of our islands and marine environment are our main tourism attraction.
+No matter which island you’re staying on, there’s always an untouched cay only a short boat ride away.

-The Turks and Caicos Islands Rock Iguana is the most-famous of our endemic creatures, and can be found on many islands in the country that did not experience human habitation.
-Little Water Cay is generally the favoured place to see this interesting little lizard, as it’s easily accessible via boat cruise or a kayak or paddle board eco-tour.
+The Turks and Caicos Islands Rock Iguana is the most famous of our endemic creatures, and can be found on many islands in the country that did not experience human habitation.
+Little Water Cay is generally the favored place to see this interesting little lizard, as it’s easily accessible via boat cruise, kayak, or paddleboard eco-tour.

 We also have the Caicos Pine, the unique Caicos Islands dwarf boa, the Caicos orchid, and the Caicos gecko.

-As one gets farther from the tourism centre of Provo, the island terrains becomes remote and wild.
+As one gets farther from the tourism center of Provo, the island terrains become remote and wild.
 Off North and Middle Caicos, the East Bay Islands National Park offers spectacular sounds and shallows.
 Dickish Cay and Joe Grant Cay have unbelievable beaches.
 East Caicos hides Karst caves and sinkholes.
 There’s always something to explore.

 Our last island to the west, West Caicos is a perfect destination for a boat trip, as it features ocean cliffs (great for jumping off of!), interesting ruins, vibrant reefs, and of course incredible beaches.